Distinguished Delta Chi Alumni

 Dekes Leave Their Marks on Campus

-Robert Trent Jones Golf Course: named after brother Robert Trent Jones
+Robert Trent Jones Golf Course was named after the course architect and brother Robert Trent Jones.

-Statute of Andrew Dickson White on Arts Quad: gift of Henry Reuben Ickelheimer
+Statute of Andrew Dickson White on Arts Quad was a gift of brother Henry Reuben Ickelheimer

-Clifton Beckwith Brown: honored with a large bronze plaque hanging in Sibley Dome
+Clifton Beckwith Brown, member of the Rough Riders, honored with a large bronze plaque hanging in Sibley Dome

-Bartels Hall’s Richard M. Ramin Multipurpose Room and the Ramin Family Administration Center: named for Brother Ramin ’51, who served as a Cornell vice president for 24 years.
+Bartels Hall’s Richard M. Ramin Multipurpose Room and the Ramin Family Administration Center are named for Brother Ramin ’51, who served as a Cornell vice president for 24 years.